snple/slim/docs/tutorial.md

 ### Map Values

-In Tengo, map is a set of key-value pairs where key is string and the value is of any value types.
+In slim, map is a set of key-value pairs where key is string and the value is of any value types.
 Value of a map can be accessed using indexer `[]` or selector '.' operators.